Chile Receives New Shipment Of Sinovac COVID-19 Vaccines - UrduPoint

 Chile Receives New Shipment Of Sinovac COVID-19 Vaccines

-Chile received a new shipment of COVID-19 vaccines from the Chinese pharmaceutical company Sinovac on Saturtday
+Chile received a new shipment of COVID-19 vaccines from the Chinese pharmaceutical company Sinovac on Saturday

 SANTIAGO, Aug.
-28 (UrduPoint / Pakistan Point News - 28th Aug, 2021 ) --:Chile received a new shipment of COVID-19 vaccines from the Chinese pharmaceutical company Sinovac on Saturtday.
+28 (UrduPoint / Pakistan Point News - 28th Aug, 2021 ) --:Chile received a new shipment of COVID-19 vaccines from the Chinese pharmaceutical company Sinovac on Saturday.

 According to the Chilean Ministry of Health, this is the 16th shipment of Sinovac doses to arrive in the South American country since February.